caravan4eg/scrapy_experiment/README.md

 # scrapy_experiment
 + Test of Scrapy Item and Pipeline features
 + Store scraped data to CSV and JSON files
++ Check if item exists in db and drop it
-Store scraped data to PostgreSQL
++ Store scraped data to PostgreSQL